google/comprehensive-rust/src/webassembly.md

 There are multiple frameworks to create WASM libraries from Rust.
 We will focus on [wasm-pack](https://rustwasm.github.io/docs/wasm-pack/introduction.html) and [wasm-bindgen](https://rustwasm.github.io/wasm-bindgen/).

-WebAssembly needs to be run in a Browser or a VM, therefore we will use a different set up for this class.
+WebAssembly needs to be run in a browser or a VM, therefore we will use a different set up for this class.
 Please navigate to [rust-wasm-template](https://github.com/google/comprehensive-rust/tree/main/src/rust-wasm-template) to view the installation instructions.
 Feel free to either clone the repository to run it locally, or open a new [Codespace on Github](https://codespaces.new/google/comprehensive-rust)